ahbaid/kids-code-camp/Readme.md

 Programs written in Python are run using the Pythomn interpreter.
 We will be coding Python.
 What is coding?
 That's what we are here to learn!

-Take a look at the sample starter program "hello.py" , run it using Python (version 3).
+Take a look at the sample starter program "hello.py" in lesson-001, run it using Python (version 3).
 See if you can understand what it does!

 Let's go code!